Applications closed for 2023

 Applicants are required to present a clinical trial proposal and designate a supervisor who will provide local support and mentorship to enable the trial to proceed to the clinic following refinement of the protocol at the workshop.
-The application deadline is early February and successful candidates will receive confirmation within four to six weeks.

-Further details can be found on the ECCO website
+Further details can be found on the ECCO website / and here

 The applicant must have applied to attend the MCCR workshop – shortlisting for the RCR bursary will only take place after selection for the MCCR workshop has been confirmed to the RCR by the applicant.

 Fellows and members who have passed Part II FRCR A.